-Authority: Council Date Ratified: August 24, 2022
+Authority: Council Date Ratified: March 22, 2023

-Next Review Date: August, 2025
+Next Review Date: March, 2026

-Previous Amendments: September 30, 2020
+Previous Amendments: August 24, 2022; September 30, 2020

+Related Document(s):

+Review Committee(s):

+Delegates:

 1. RULES AND PROCEDURES FOR WORKING GROUPS

 1.1.
 Purpose

 - 1.1.1.
 Working groups may be established by Council intermittently to carry out certain tasks or make recommendations on specific issues. - 1.1.2.
 A motion to Council defining mandate, membership, and procedure is required for all Working Groups. - 1.1.3.
 These groups will be used minimally and only for preparatory work to aid Council decision-making in order to preserve the wholeness of the Council's work. - 1.1.4.
 Each working group serves to discuss issues and recommend actions and/or policies that the USC can take.